Grants Unlocked - Speakers

 Author, Grants Fundraising and Major Gifts Fundraising Specialist

-Read MoreNeela Jane Stansfield is a major gifts fundraising specialist, with over 15 years of experience working with trusts, foundations and high net worth individuals.
-She has worked across the international development, health and education sectors, including UNICEF, Marie Curie, The Stroke Association and Chatteris Educational Foundation in Hong Kong.
+Read MoreNeela Jane Stansfield (MInstF) is a major gifts fundraising specialist, with 18 years’ experience working with trusts, foundations and high net worth individuals.
+She is the author of Grants Fundraising, published by the Directory of Social Change.

-Neela Jane was Chair of the Chartered Institute of Fundraising (CIoF)’s Trusts and Statutory Special Interest Group for six years and a board member and speaker at the CIoF National Convention.
-She holds a BSc in Psychology from the University of Nottingham and a diploma in fundraising from the CIoF, and has written about trusts fundraising for Third Sector magazine and The Guardian’s Voluntary Sector Network.
-She has also been a Trustee for an international children’s charity, Children in Crisis, and for the Anti-Trafficking and Labour Exploitation Unit (ATLEU).
+She holds a BSc in Psychology from the University of Nottingham and a diploma in fundraising from the CIoF, and has written about major gifts fundraising for Third Sector magazine and The Guardian’s Voluntary Sector Network.
+She has also been a Trustee for an international children’s charity, Children in Crisis, and is currently a Trustee for ATLEU – the Anti-Trafficking and Labour Exploitation Unit, working to provide safety, recovery and redress for victims of trafficking and modern slavery.

 Helen Gray